 - Most recent: Bidisha has just directed her first short film, An Impossible Poison, which is premiering at the Breaking Ground festival in Berlin in November 2017.
 Full details here.

 Bidisha is a presenter for BBC TV, Radio 3, Radio 4 and the World Service.
+She also broadcasts regularly for Channel 4 News and Sky News.
 She was a regular guest on

 BBC Two's Newsnight Review (later The Review Show), Sunday Morning Live and The Big Questions.
 For BBC Radio 4 she contributes regularly to Saturday Review and Woman's Hour, both of which she has guest presented, and Front Row, and has presented Archive on Four, Heart and Soul and various other documentaries and series.
 Standalone docs have included Texting Andy Warhol, on the role of text in art (R4); An Unofficial Iris, a study of Iris Murdoch's work and legacy (R4); The Red Book, an investigation into Jung's Red Book (R3); and The Countertenor, a highly acclaimed exploration of the countertenor voice for Radio 4.
 Bidisha was the regular presenter of BBC Radio 3's arts and ideas programme, Night Waves.
 On the World Service she guest presented the books programme The Word and was the regular presenter of the flagship arts show, The Strand.
 As of 2015 she has also been a regular Sky News commentator on social justice issues and the refugee crisis, and a newspaper reviewer.

 - Recent: Half-hour TV documentary on Jane Eyre as part of BBC4's Secret Life of Books strand, broadcast on Tuesday September 30th 2014 at 8pm.
 The other presenters in the series include Simon Russell Beale, John Mullen and Cerys Matthews.